Royal Liverpool University Hospital: Redevelopment

 On 17 December 2019, hospital CEO Steve Warburton confirmed the project had been further delayed until at least 2022 and that patients and staff would be at the existing hospital for the next three winters.
-In addition to £285m already spent, Warburton said completion would cost £300m, including costs to replace an aluminium composite cladding system, which, since the Grenfell Tower fire, was known to breach building regulations.
+In addition to £285M already spent, Warburton said completion would cost £300M, including costs to replace an aluminium composite cladding system, which, since the Grenfell Tower fire, was known to breach building regulations.
 In March 2020, the hospital NHS Trust revealed it was drawing up claims against Carillion's insurers and a Carillion subcontractor Heyrod Construction.
 In June 2020, the Portuguese manufacturer of the cladding was drafted in to remove it.

 A delayed National Audit Office report into the government's handling of the Royal Liverpool and Midland Metropolitan University Hospitals was published in January 2020.
 The report warned of possible further significant cost increases, particularly to rectify the badly-built Liverpool project, and blamed Carillion for pricing the jobs too low to meet specifications.
 The two projects were expected to cost more than 40% more than their original budgets, and to be completed between three and five years late.
 However, due to effective risk transfer to the contractor, the total cost to the taxpayer would be very similar to the original plan.

 Part of the new hospital was opened early in May 2020 to provide additional critical care capacity during the COVID-19 pandemic in the United Kingdom.
 In June 2022, the NHS Trust said the hospital was scheduled to open in September or October 2022.
 The NHS Trust took partial possession of the new building on 11 July, with a 24-day moving-in period set to run from 28 September to 21 October 2022.

 In October 2022, the trust said that the old hospital building would permanently close at 23:59 on 19 October 2022 with the A&E department at the new site taking their first patients from 00:00 on 20 October 2022.
 The old hospital had 685 beds.
-The new hospital has 640 beds and there are 21 ‘transfer of care’ beds opening at the nearby Broadgreen Hospital site, with a further 10 beds in the community - a net reduction of 14 beds.
+The new hospital has 640 beds and there are 21 'transfer of care' beds opening at the nearby Broadgreen Hospital site, with a further 10 beds in the community - a net reduction of 14 beds.

+In January 2023, the BBC reported that senior medics at the hospital claimed to be "embarrassed, ashamed and demoralised" by the care they can give at the new A&E, calling the department "overcrowded, chaotic and unpleasant".
+In the same article, it is claimed that costs are expected to reach over £1 billion, up from an initial estimate of £335 million.

+Between 2023 and 2025, demolition works took place at the old hospital building.